The following professionals lent their expertise to this article:

 Eligibility

-Applicants must be one-quarter American Indian, enrolled in a tribe, or be able to prove direct tribal ancestry.
-They must be enrolled in an accredited campus-based or online nursing program and demonstrate financial need.
+Applicants must be one-quarter American Indian, enrolled in a tribe, or be able to prove direct tribal ancestry, enrolled in an undergraduate degree program in the healthcare field, and demonstrate financial need.

 How to Apply